 In 2009, the American College of Obstetricians and Gynecologists updated its guidelines for cervical cancer to recommend the following screening schedule:

 - Starting at age 21, women should have Pap tests every two years.

-- After three normal Pap tests in a row, women 30 and older may have Pap tests every 3 years.
+- After three normal Pap tests in a row, women 30 and older may have Pap tests every three years.
 Women with specific medical conditions, such as a history of abnormal Pap tests, infection with HIV, a weakened immune system, or exposure to DES, should be screened more often.

-- Women 30 and older may be tested for HPV with the Pap test.
+- Women 30 and older may be tested for HPV along with the Pap test.
 If both are normal, the tests are not needed for another three years.

 - Starting at age 65 to 70, women can stop screening if they have had three normal Pap tests in a row in the previous 10 years.
 However, they should continue screening if they are sexually active, have had multiple sexual partners, or have a history of abnormal Pap tests.

 In 2012, the American Cancer Society and the U.S. Preventive Services Task Force updated their recommendations to the following screening guidelines:

 - All women should begin having Pap tests within three years of beginning vaginal sexual intercourse or by age 21, whichever comes first.